 … acknowledge that a midwife must conscientiously prepare for all the responsibilities of the profession and work toward a very high level of personal and professional integrity and accountability.

-… want a course that will address relationship and counseling skills as well as problem solving, and critical thinking skills.
+… want a course that will address trauma healing, relationship and counseling skills, as well as problem solving, and critical thinking skills.

 … are convinced that they will benefit from our unusual, but effective, instructional methods that integrate all related subjects, use ‘layered’ learning, do not emphasize grades or tests, and minimize performance anxiety.

 … believe that their commitment to excellence will result in academic and personal growth, and ultimately, a sustaining level of confidence.

 … want to invest time in an educational endeavor that will pay dividends indefinitely.

 … value our distinction as the original program of its kind, and our thirty-two year history of helping women reach their educational goals.